facelessuser/BracketHighlighter/readme.md

 I also merged in pyparadigm's SublimeTagmatcher as well.
 This cuts down on the parallel searching that is now streamlined in one search.

 # Note
-The 9/22/11 commit will require you to re-configure your user settings.
-I apologize for this, but it was unavoidable.
-I hope to not have to change existing setting names or types again.
-I think I am finally settling down on major code changes to architecture.
+The 10/05/11 commit will changes shortcuts.
+I apologize for this, but it was needed.
+If the default shorcuts are undesirable, I am open to coming up with better ones.

 # Installation
 * Latest version: [Click here to download.](https://github.com/facelessuser/BracketHighlighter/zipball/master "Click here to download lastest version.")